Blog

 Why is managing change important?

-The answer to why managing change is important comes down to why organizational leaders implement change in the first place: they want employees to be productive and successful.
-However, leaders should want their workforce to be happy and satisfied while being productive and successful, too!
+The reason why managing change is important comes down to why organizational leaders implement change in the first place: they want employees to be productive and successful.
+However, leaders should also want their workforce to be happy and satisfied, too!

-Leaders generally don’t implement change unless it’s in the company’s best interest, so if you feel angry or upset about a new policy being implemented or restructuring within your unit, try to remember why this is happening.
+Leaders don’t implement change unless it’s in the company’s best interest.
+So, if you feel anxious about a new policy or process, talk with your leader about your feelings and ask questions to get a better idea of why the change is happening.

-What the workplace looks like in the future after implementing change is difficult for all parties involved because there’s always room for things to go wrong.
-If you’re interested in learning more about how changes come to fruition successfully (rather than destructively), you can:
+What the workplace looks like in the future after implementing change is uncertain for all parties involved.
+If you’re interested in learning more about how changes can be successfully implemented, you can:

 • Consult with an organizational development specialist